Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_lr.md

 simulate({method=>"ssa", t_end=>1, n_steps=>100})
 ~~~

-**STOP:** Based on our results from calculating steady-state concentration by hand in the main text, predict how the concentrations will change and what the equilibrium concentrations will be.
+**STOP:** Based on our results from calculating steady state concentration by hand in the main text, predict how the concentrations will change and what the equilibrium concentrations will be.
 {: .notice--primary}

 ## Running our simulation